 Financial penalties may apply according to the College’s Refund Policy.

-Academic penalties will apply to each unit where the Course Withdrawal form is received after the census date of the unit.
+For Higher Education, academic penalties will apply to each unit where the Leave from Studies form is received after the census date of the unit.
 The Student will receive a result of “withdrawn fail” for the units so affected.

-Students may defer for up to one year and are required to notify the College of their intention to return to study by completing a Return to Study Form.
-If the accreditation of the course has been renewed while the student was deferred the student may be placed in the newly accredited course and required to meet the newly accredited course’s rules for graduation.
+Students may apply for leave from studies for up to one year and are required to notify the College of their intention to return to study by completing a Return to Study Form.
+If the accreditation of the course has been renewed while the student was deferred/on leave, the student may be placed in the newly accredited course and required to meett he newly accredited course's rules for graduation.

-Students who defer while on probation will remain on probation when they return.
+Students who apply for leave while on probation will remain on probation when they return.